Ground State of BaFe2S3 from Lattice and Spin Dynamics: Conclusion

 \section{Conclusion}

-In this work, we combined polarized synchrotron infrared spectroscopy, hybrid-functional DFT lattice-dynamics calculations, and inelastic neutron scattering to elucidate the interplay between structure, lattice dynamics, and magnetism to reveal the ground state of \bfs .
+In this work, we combined polarized synchrotron infrared spectroscopy, hybrid-functional DFT lattice-dynamics calculations, and inelastic neutron scattering to elucidate the interplay between structure, lattice dynamics, and magnetism to reveal the ground state of \bfs.
+This highlights the subtle coupling between magnetic short-range order and lattice degrees of freedom as well as its central role in shaping the phase diagrams of iron-based superconductors.